Demography & Population Studies

 |Hispanic or Latino||21|

-Americans aren’t the only ones with an interest in Population Studies.
+Students from other countries are interested in Population Studies, too.
 About 23.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea